AMSP-04/NETN-FOM/NETN-FOM.md

 ### History
 In 2006, NATO Allied Command Transformation (ACT) requested NATO Modelling and Simulation Group (NMSG) to explore the concepts of a NATO Education and Training Network capability.
 An exploratory team (ET-025) analyzed the requirement, and it proposed a technical activity to develop NETN concepts.

 In 2007, the NMSG technical activity **MSG-068 NETN** started led by NATO Joint Warfare Center (JWC) and with participants from NATO HQ-SACT, NATO Joint Forces Training Center (JFTC), NATO Consultancy, Command and Control Agency (NC3A) and 13 Nations (Australia, Bulgaria, France, Germany, Hungary, Netherlands, Romania, Slovenia, Spain, Sweden, Turkey, UK, USA).
 MSG-068 assessed the distributed simulation and learning capabilities that could contribute to the development of a NETN capability and drafted standards to enable better re-use and sharing of national Modelling and Simulation systems.
 The capabilities were demonstrated at I/ITSEC 2010, and the group ended its work in 2011.
-A NETN Federation Architecture and FOM Design specification (NETN FAFD) was produced which included the **NETN-FOM v1.0** published in February 2012.
+A NETN Federation Architecture and FOM Design specification (NETN FAFD) was produced which included the **NETN FOM v1.0** published in February 2012.

 In early 2012, the NMSG technical activity **MSG-106 SPHINX**  started as a follow-on to MSG-068 but with a slightly broader scope.
-The technical subgroup of MSG-106 continued to work on the NETN FAFD specification and delivered a draft NETN-FOM v2.0 which included several new FOM modules and other improvements.
-The updated NETN-FOM was included in the draft Allied Modelling and Simulation Publication (AMSP-04) NATO Education and Training Network Federation Architecture and FOM Design (NETN FAFD).
+The technical subgroup of MSG-106 continued to work on the NETN FAFD specification and delivered a draft NETN FOM v2.0 which included several new FOM modules and other improvements.
+The updated NETN FOM was included in the draft Allied Modelling and Simulation Publication (AMSP-04) NATO Education and Training Network Federation Architecture and FOM Design (NETN FAFD).

 In late 2014, the NMSG technical activity **MSG-134 NATO Distributed Simulation Architecture & Design, Compliance Testing and Certification** started as a follow-on to MSG-106 to continue maintenance of the NETN FAFD and to work on establishing the NATO HLA certification process as identified in NATO STANAG 4603.
-The group did not add any new modules to the NETN-FOM, but it assisted in updating the draft AMSP-04 to a final version including an official **NETN-FOM v2.0** release.
+The group did not add any new modules to the NETN FOM, but it assisted in updating the draft AMSP-04 to a final version including an official **NETN FOM v2.0** release.
 The group ended its work in late 2017, and the AMSP-04 was later promulgated and published by NATO in March 2018 and is covered by NATO STANREC 4800.

 In early 2018, the NMSG technical activity **MSG-163 Evolving NATO Standards for Federated Simulation** started as a follow-on to MSG-134.
-In late 2020 the group delivered a draft updated AMSP-04 Ed B NETN FAFD document including **NETN-FOM v3.0** with new modules and several updates based on NATO and national experiences using the NETN-FOM.
+In late 2020 the group delivered a draft updated AMSP-04 Ed B NETN FAFD document including **NETN FOM v3.0** with new modules and several updates based on NATO and national experiences using the NETN FOM.

 ### Summary of changes